March 2011: The journal has changed its citation format.

 The Journals of Gerontology: Series B authors have the option to publish their paper under the Oxford Open initiative; whereby, for a charge, their paper will be made freely available online immediately upon publication.
-After your manuscript is accepted the corresponding author will be required to accept a mandatory licence to publish agreement.
-As part of the licensing process you will be asked to indicate whether or not you wish to pay for open access.
+After your manuscript is accepted, the corresponding author will be required to accept a mandatory license to publish agreement.
+As part of the licensing process, you will be asked to indicate whether or not you wish to pay for open access.
 If you do not select the open access option, your paper will be published with standard subscription-based access and you will not be charged.

 Oxford Open articles are published under Creative Commons licenses.

 RCUK/Wellcome Trust funded authors publishing in The Journals of Gerontology: Series B can use the Creative Commons Attribution license (CC-BY) for their articles.

 All other authors may use the following Creative Commons licenses:

 • Creative Commons Attribution Non-Commercial No Derivatives license (CC-BY-NC-ND)

 Please click here for more information about the Creative Commons licenses.